danielDevelops/PoSHdoh/README.md

-# PoShFuck
+# PoShdoh
-PowerShell implementation of "The Fuck" (https://github.com/nvbn/thefuck)
+PowerShell implementation of "The F$#!"

-When you type a command incorrectly, don't _say_ 'fuck', _type_ it!
+When you type a command incorrectly, don't _say_ 'doh', _type_ it!

 ## Installation:

-For PoShFuck to run, your execution policy must be lowered.
+For PoShdoh to run, your execution policy must be lowered.
 So run this in an admin elevated PowerShell to install:

 	Set-ExecutionPolicy RemoteSigned
-	iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/mattparkes/PoShFuck/master/Install-TheFucker.ps1'))
+	iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/mattparkes/PoShdoh/master/Install-Thedoher.ps1'))

 ## Usage: